Is the world made of loops?: Objections

-\section{Vertical drop}
+\subsection{Vertical drop}

-Suppose I can only measure the curl $F=dA$ of my garden's gradient\footnote{Needless to say, most gardens have an exact gradient.} (or infinitesimal vertical drop) $A$ but not the gradient itself---some instruments and experimental possibilities are available, others aren't.\footnote{Again, there can be other instruments and experimental possibilities in other space-time regions; a notion of experimental possibility may or may not propagate from one region to another.} The indifference of $F=dA+d^2\lambda$ to the exact one-form $d\lambda$ can accordingly be called a \emph{gauge freedom}.
+Suppose I can only measure the curl $F=dA$ of my garden's gradient\footnote{Needless to say, most gardens have an exact gradient.} (or infinitesimal vertical drop) $A$ but not the gradient itself---some instruments and experimental possibilities are available, others aren't.\footnote{Again, there can be other instruments and experimental possibilities in other spacetime regions; experimental possibility may or may not be shared between regions.} The indifference of $F=dA+d^2\lambda$ to the exact one-form $d\lambda$ can accordingly be called a \emph{gauge freedom}.
 The vertical drop or rather circulation

-is also indifferent to (\ref{gauge}), where $\partial\omega$ is the boundary of any region $\omega$.
+is also indifferent to (\ref{gauge}), where $\partial\omega$ is the boundary of a region $\omega$.

-The unmeasurability[in an appropriate part of space-time] of $A$ makes my garden an awkward tangle of real physical loops by producing the gauge freedom which in turn invests the boundary $\partial\omega$ (or $[\partial\omega]$) with physical reality.
-But to dispatch the loops to the shady regions (populated by innocuous mathematical ghosts) where they obstruct neither gardening nor evening strolls it may be enough to \emph{work out how to measure} $A$; for that could change the status of (\ref{gauge}) and hence of the loops.\footnote{It may look as though I am \emph{affirming the consequent}; [unmeasurable potential]$\Rightarrow$[real boundary] does not on its own imply [measurable potential]$\Rightarrow$[unreal boundary].
-But it seems natural to assume that mathematical boundaries are merely mathematical, unless we have reason to believe they're not.
-Such a reason---``$A$ is gauge dependent''---is exactly what Healey and Lyre provide.
-If that reason ceases to hold, however, the departure from the natural assumption is no longer justified.}
+The unmeasurability[in an appropriate spacetime region] of $A$ makes my garden an awkward tangle of real physical loops by producing the gauge freedom which in turn invests the boundary $\partial\omega$ (or $[\partial\omega]$) with physical reality.
+But to dispatch the loops to the shady regions (populated by innocuous mathematical ghosts) where they obstruct neither gardening nor evening strolls it may be enough to \emph{work out how to measure} $A$; for that could change the status of (\ref{gauge}) and hence of the loops.